South Dakota has over 5 million acres of hunting opportunity on public land and private land that has been leased for public hunting.

 Forest Service: The United States Forest Service manages over 2 million acres in the Black Hills and Custer National Forests and three national grassland units; Buffalo Gap, Fort Pierre and Grand River.
 These lands are all open to public hunting and fishing.
 Please check with the local USFS office to be aware of any specific rules, restrictions or travel plans that may apply to these lands.

 School & Public Lands: The SD office of School and Public Lands manages over 750,000 acres of land.
 The majority of this land is located in the western half of the state.
 School lands are available to the public for hunting and fishing.
 These lands must be legally accessed, anyone crossing private land to access school land must have the permission of the private landowner.
+In most cases they are not posted with signs.
 Off-road travel is prohibited.
 No person may engage in hunting in any standing, unharvested crops on any school and public lands, unless the crop is designated for conservation or wildlife habitat.
+Public use of these lands is a privilege.
+If this privilege is abused, public use of school lands may be restricted.

 Private Land open for Hunting